 What file format do you use for the resources?

 Presentations are made in Microsoft PowerPoint, videos compressed as MP4 and the resources students complete tend to be in an editable PDF format.
 They can just save like any document.
 You can upload to Google Classroom/Microsoft Teams and then they can download and reupload if you want to share it that way too.
 Our RocketCake Choices resource is an interactive way to have participation without the need to cut out the rockets.
 Of course you can print if you normally would – we both teach at different schools and have different rules about the use paper-based resources!

 What do our resources cost?

-If you want all the resources in one file then the easiest way is to purchase one of our RocketCake Teaching Packs as it will add all the resources in your account in one transaction.
+If you want all the resources in one file then the easiest way is to purchase one of our RocketCake Teaching Pack as it will add all the resources in your account in one transaction (you just have to pick a few options to decide which version you want).
 Alternatively you may want to purchase them individually Below we’ve put together a summary of the different prices of the resources we’ve made available or see them all by clicking here.